The Foundation of His Throne

 The Bible goes on to tell us that: “He [Jesus] has obtained a more excellent ministry, inasmuch as He is also Mediator of a better covenant, which was established on better promises” (Hebrews 8:6-7).
 This better covenant set up so that we: “Being justified freely by His grace through the redemption that is in Christ Jesus, whom God set forth as a propitiation by His blood, through faith, to demonstrate His righteousness, because in His forbearance God had passed over the sins that were previously committed, to demonstrate at the present time His righteousness, that He might be just and the justifier of the one who has faith in Jesus” (Romans 3:24-26).

 God is merciful, but He is also a righteous and just God.
-You see, justification is “God’s action of making us righteous in His sight.”
-Not by us somehow becoming sinless or by earning our righteousness through good deeds and the works of the Law.
-But by inheriting the righteousness of Christ, who is perfect, because we believe that He died for our sins.
+Justification is “God’s action of making us righteous in His sight.”
+Not by somehow becoming sinless or earning our righteousness through good deeds and the works of the Law.
+But by inheriting the righteousness of the perfect Christ because we believe He died for our sins.
 In other words, God could not pretend our sins never happened.
 He needed someone within His heavenly court to accept responsibility for them.
 And that someone is Jesus.

 And in celebration of this marriage, we read, “The Lord of hosts will [one day] make for all people A feast of choice pieces, A feast of wines on the lees, Of fat things full of marrow, Of well-refined wines on the lees (Isaiah 25:6).
 Therefore, until that glorious day, “Let us be glad and rejoice and give Him glory, for the marriage of the Lamb has come, and His wife has made herself ready” (Revelation 19:7).